C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 Because the `run` and the `post` are separated, you may change any post-processing function after the simulation has been executed without having to run again the whole simulation.
-However, in that case, make sure you delete the directory `post_process/time` before running again the `post` script (otherwise the post processing script might think that their is no need to execute again).
+However, in that case, make sure you delete the directory `post_process/time` before running again the `post` script.
+To do so, one can use the `post_process/clean` script.

-Finally if you change the name of your case (or copy and paste your case into a new name), you will have to reconfigure the compilation.
+Finally if you change the name of your case (or copy and paste your case into a new name), the code will have to reconfigure the compilation.
 To do that, just delete the directory `build` in your case.

-Finally the script `clean` completely cleans the simulation (without changing the parameters).
-It deletes the compilation configuration (the `build` directory), the simulation results (the `time` directory) and the post processing results (the `post_process/time` directory).
+To do so, one can use the `clean_build` script.

 ## Next tutorial